hburden/DAT255/README.md

 To pass the course **each team** has to deliver:

 - D1: Setup: The first deliverable consists of two parts,
   - D1.A: A one-page document drawing on the lessons from the Lego scrum exercise on how to initially work with scrum.
+Describe three insights from the exercise and how these will affect how you implement Scrum in your project.
 To be e-mailed to the course responsible at least 24h before the lecture on Scrum.
   - D1.B: A [vision](README.md#course-literature) or a concept for the prototype.
 An initial product backlog.
 A [social contract][socialcontract] for the team.
 Make sure D1.B is in your git account in time for the first process supervision meeting!
 - D2: Half-time evaluation: A one-page document reflecting on the work so far, both in terms of process and product.
 - D3: Final presentation: The third deliverable is a *working prototype* (APK) for the final presentation.